smtcoq/smtcoq/doc/artifact-readme.md

 ```

 loads the SMTCoq module.
 It might be interesting to check out the implementation
-details (with pointers to sources) of the SMTCoq module
+details (with pointers to source codes) of the SMTCoq module
 [here](https://github.com/lfsc/smtcoq/blob/master/doc/sources.md).

 Similarly,